xbeat/Machine-Learning/README.md

 The Dark Side of Cross-Validation

 Cross-validation is a widely used technique in machine learning for model evaluation and selection.
 However, it's not without its pitfalls.
 This presentation will explore the potential drawbacks and limitations of cross-validation, providing insights into when and how it might lead to incorrect conclusions or suboptimal model choices.

+## Advanced FastAPI Testing and Profiling

+Advanced FastAPI Testing and Profiling

+FastAPI is a modern, fast web framework for building APIs with Python.
+To ensure the quality and performance of your FastAPI applications, it's crucial to implement comprehensive testing and profiling strategies.
+This presentation will cover advanced techniques for testing, debugging, and optimizing FastAPI projects.

 ## Understanding Variable Scope and Lifetime in Python